From Jesse J to Einstein – ROI in professional service firm marketing and business developmentPosted on: October 24, 2013

 The ROI calculation is straightforward at first glance – it is simply the gain from investment minus the cost of investment, divided by the cost of investment.

-To understand the net profit, we must have access to data that shows the profit for a particular client or transaction which many law firm systems do not yet provide.
+To understand the net profit, we must have access to data that shows the profit for a particular client or transaction which many professional service firm systems do not yet provide.
 And that’s before we get to the knotty topic of fixed and variable costs (e.g. fee-earner and marketing time) and overhead allocation.

 Then there is the issue of the professional service firm sales cycles – sometimes it can take one click in consumer services (B2C) but on the commercial side (B2B) it may take many years before an enquiry, contact or lead is converted into business.
+The sales cycle in B2B sectors is on average nine months with nine separate contact points.

 Of course, we may need sophisticated systems in order to forecast what business will be generated as often we have no benchmarks of what revenue (and profit) is typically generated for each pound or Euro or dollar of professional firm marketing investment.
 Numerical forecasting techniques often rely on historical data (and this rarely exists in the form needed) and Delphi methods and scenario planning rely on the opinions of experts – typically the professionals themselves.
 Not trivial and often unreliable.

 Also, it is difficult to attribute a client or piece of work (what about when additional revenue and profit comes from existing clients and referrers?) to a specific marketing/BD activity – often, the professional themself will claim the “win” after sometimes many contacts.
+The attribution issue is well known in digital marketing.
+When we create an integrated campaign it is easier to attribute success to the overall campaign comprising research, promotion, marketing, selling and relationship management activities than one specific activity.

 Whilst we considered the merits of CLV (Client Lifetime Value) and some other approaches (e.g. marketing originated client percentage – see the paper from Hubspot http://offers.hubspot.com/the-six-marketing-metrics-your-boss-actually-cares-about), we agreed that we needed clear business objectives against which we could develop appropriate marketing objectives (with built in measurement and enhancement of our marketing information systems where necessary) on which proposed strategies and campaigns could be designed.
 But too often, marketers are directed to spend their time managing a lot of stuff where the impact on the sales cycle is incredibly hard to determine.